Welcome to Veterinary Faculty of

 ABOUT THE FACULTY AND THE UEX

-The Faculty of Veterinary Science is located in the University Branch Campus of Cáceres (the Capital of one of the two provinces that make up the Autonomous Community of Extremadura).
+The Veterinary Faculty is located in the University Branch Campus of Cáceres (the Capital of one of the two provinces that make up the Autonomous Community of Extremadura).

 At approximately 5 km from the centre of the downtown, nearby there are located other Faculties and Schools of the University, that offers safety, a healthy working environment and a balance between work and leisure time.